muzzley/muzzleyConnectorArduinoGalileo/README.md

 muzzleyConnectorArduinoGalileo
 ==============================

+Version: 0.1.0

 A library to connect [Intel® Galileo Arduino](http://arduino.cc/en/ArduinoCertified/IntelGalileo) boards to the cloud through Muzzley.

-For a more detailed documentation, check [Muzzley documentation](http://www.muzzley.com/documentation).
+For a more detailed documentation, check the official [Muzzley documentation](http://www.muzzley.com/documentation).

 ## How to get it